Please note that offers may only be confirmed in early January. Please direct enquiries concerning the honours course to:

 Fax: 021 650 1861; Tel: 021 650 4115; Email: firstname.lastname@example.org

-If your application meets the entrance requirements of the department (including a course average of 65% on Biochemistry, Genetics or Microbiology courses), you will be sent a letter informing you of your provisional acceptance.
-We will assess all the applicants again when we have received your final 3rd year results.
-Once you have been offered a place, you will then be required to either accept the offer of a position or turn the offer down in writing (to the department).
+You will be sent a letter from the Science Faculty acknowledging receipt of your application.
+We will assess all applicants in the beginning of October and you will be notified if you have been offered a place; you will then be required to either accept the offer of a position or turn the offer down via the online application.

 Masters and doctoral applications